dann-merlin/SoSiDownloader/README.md

 # SoSiDownloader

+I have to reimplement this in shell script.
+This repo is just silly.

 Downloader to download videos from the arteConcert website.
 Works with every online videoplayer, that downloads numbered .ts files.

 Example: